rlynch7321/nhl-schedule/README.md

 This code was not prepared for plug-and-play use.
 It is only intended to share the source code that runs my LED board.
 The project is very much a work in progress.

+This project was my second ever Python project and one of the deepest dives into python that I've taken.
+My first experiment was a simple Reddit bot that could perform actions on the website via the command line.
+I have no classroom Python experience but I've really come to enjoy teaching myself the language.